stanford-cs248/draw-svg/README.md

 The assignment is due Jan 20th at 11:59:59 PM.

 ## Submission instruction
+Please zip the following files and upload your zipped file to [Gradescope](https://www.gradescope.com/).
+* `draw-svg/src` folder
+* task6.svg
+* writeup (.txt, .doc, .pdf)

-Please zip the `draw-svg/src` folder in your assignment directory and upload your zipped file to [Gradescope](https://www.gradescope.com/).
-Please also include a brief writeup (can be a few lines), including all the SUNET ids of the members on your team, the tasks you completed and comments and/or considerations you want to let us know (optional). **One team only needs one submission, please tag your teammates in your submission**.
+The writeup should include all the SUNET ids of the members on your team, the tasks you completed and comments and/or considerations you want to let us know (optional). **One team only needs one submission, please tag your teammates in your submission**.

 ## Getting started